elves/elvish/README.md

-Putting together, the idea of this new Unix shell is starting from pipelines and external program interaction, adding in programming-language-ish flavors, towards building a decant programming language with a friendly (command line) user interface, suitable for both back-of-the-envolope computation **and** building more serious (but maybe not too big or complex!) software.
+Putting together, the idea of this new Unix shell is starting from pipelines and external program interaction, adding in programming-language-ish flavors, towards building a decant programming language with a friendly (command line) user interface, suitable for both *back-of-the-envolope* computation **and** building more complex (but maybe not too complex!) software.

 This is not exactly an ambitious goal, but it's something I have always dreamed of.